 Our results suggest that relativized approaches to linking theories like rUTAH are possible to derive from realistic English child-directed speech using the acquisition process we specify; this contrasts with fixed approaches like UTAH, where derivation fails.
 These acquisition modeling results complement the emerging empirical and theoretical debates surrounding UTAH and rUTAH in potentially interesting ways.
-We therefore conclude by discussing the implications of our results for both acquisition theory and syntactic theory.
+We therefore conclude by discussing the implications of our results for both syntactic theory and acquisition theory.